 A key principle behind data preparation that data scientists regularly hammer home is that of garbage in, garbage out — if your data is flawed going into a machine learning process, you are bound to receive flawed results, algorithms, and worse, business decisions.

-The aforementioned data quality issues can manifest in a variety of ways, including but not limited to unlabeled data, poorly labeled data, inconsistent or disorganized data, an inundation of data resources, a lack of tools to properly address data quality issues, and process bottlenecks.
+The aforementioned data quality issues can manifest in a variety of ways, including but not limited to unlabeled data, poorly labeled data or other data labeling issues, inconsistent or disorganized data, an inundation of data resources, a lack of tools to properly address data quality issues, and process bottlenecks.

 In order to create impactful machine learning models, organizations need tools and people to enrich various datasets so models can be trained, validated, and ultimately, operationalized and scaled.
 By taking the time to efficiently prepare data, both features and labels, models will experience stronger performance, increasing the tangible business value of the output.